 Have you ever read a book that could not grab your attention after reading a couple of sentences?
-On the contrary, you would have definitely read a book that has immediately captured your attention after which you were unable to put it down?
-Some books are magnetic, while some are really boring.
+On the contrary, you would have definitely read a book that has immediately captured your attention, after which you were unable to put it down.
+Some books are magnetic, while others are really boring.
 One of the reasons could be the narrative hook.

 Types of Hook

-Examples of Hook from Literature
+Examples of Hook in Literature

-This line sets the plot’s mood and leads to capture the attention of readers due to the contrariness and notoriety of sentence.
-It also tells about the marriage theme of this novel and introduces ironic tone that Austen uses structurally and verbally throughout the novel.
-Author presents a thematic statement about the value of love and marriage in a society where women find difficulty finding their husbands amid class prejudice and financial snobbery.
+This line sets the plot’s mood, and captures the attention of readers due to its contrariness and notoriety.
+It also tells about the marriage theme of this novel, and introduces ironic tone, which Austen uses structurally and verbally throughout the novel.
+The Author presents a thematic statement about the value of love and marriage in a society where women have difficulty finding husbands amid class prejudice and financial snobbery.

-This line hints at the central tension occurs between family and love and between oppression and hatred.
-These opposing pairs show the prominent structural figures like Paris and London, Charles Darnay and Sydney Carton, Madame Defarge and Miss Pross, etc. but the tone is sent by this sentence.
+This line hints at the central tension that occurs between family and love, and between oppression and hatred.
+These opposing ideals show prominent structural figures, like Paris and London, Charles Darnay and Sydney Carton, and Madame Defarge and Miss Pross.
+The tone of the entire novel is set by this famous sentence.

-This line helps to set the stage for novel’s plot about futuristic world, which is overrun by uncontrolled consumerism, where humans implant computer chips in most of the infants at birth.
-Children do not need to go to schools, since they can Google to get information that they might need, and people need not to converse with anyone, as they can IM instantly.
-Hence, the first catchy line gives indication about the theme of this narrative and hooks the readers’ attention.
+This line helps to set the stage for the novel’s plot about a futuristic world, which is overrun by uncontrolled consumerism, and where humans implant computer chips in most of the infants at birth.
+Children do not need to go to schools, since they can Google to get information that they might need, and people need not converse with anyone, as they can IM instantly.
+Hence, the first catchy line gives an indication about the theme of this narrative, and hooks the readers’ attention.